-- □ Fail Dangerous: failure mode that does not respond to a demand from the process (i.e. being unable to go to the defined Fail-Safe state), so that the relay output remains energized (the NO contact is blocked in closed position); - □ Fail "No Effect": failure mode of a component that plays a part in implementing the Safety Function but that is neither a safe failure nor a dangerous failure. - When calculating the SFF, this failure mode is not taken into account; - E Fail "Not part": failure mode of a component that is not part of the Safety Function but that is part of the circuit diagram and is listed for completeness. - When calculating the SFF, this failure mode is not taken into account.
+- □ Fail Dangerous: failure mode that does not respond to a demand from the process (i.e. being unable to go to the defined Fail-Safe state), so that the transistor output remains closed; - □ Fail "No Effect": failure mode of a component that plays a part in implementing the Safety Function but that is neither a safe failure nor a dangerous failure.
+When calculating the SFF, this failure mode is not taken into account; - Fail "Not part": failure mode of a component that is not part of the Safety Function but that is part of the circuit diagram and is listed for completeness.
+When calculating the SFF, this failure mode is not taken into account.

-The 2 channels of D6036D module must not be used to increase the hardware fault tolerance, needed for a higher SIL of a certain Safety Function, as they are not completely independent each other, containing common components.
+The 2 channels of D6037D module must not be used to increase the hardware fault tolerance, needed for a higher SIL of a certain Safety Function, as they are not completely independent each other, containing common components.

-Failure rate date: taken from Siemens Standard SN29500
+Failure rate date: taken from Siemens Standard SN29500.